Why was my package delayed in transit?

 Sometimes, even if you’ve taken every possible precaution, transit delays can still happen.
 If you’ve been tracking the shipment through a TMS like SpeedShip, you can get ahead of the situation and quickly communicate with the impacted customer.
 Tracking your shipments in real time allows you to let the customer know about package delays before they find out on their own, and also potentially send out a replacement package sooner.

 Solutions to help you combat shipping delays.

-If you need assistance with making a "Plan B" in case of package delays, or any other aspect of your shipping operations, give the dedicated shipping logistics experts at Worldwide Express a call.
-Our decades of experience and relationship with UPS can make all the difference in your business's shipping success.
+If you need assistance with making a “Plan B” in case of package delays, or any other aspect of your shipping operations, give the dedicated shipping logistics experts at Worldwide Express a call at one of our many locations near you.
+Our decades of experience and relationship with UPS can make all the difference in your business’s shipping success.
 Schedule a complimentary, custom shipping consultation today!